 Let’s take an example.
 The shoe manufacturers in America understand the free-trade agreement.
-They are also aware of the impact that cheaper foreign shoes would cause in the market.
-The shoe industry tries its best to stay in the market by persuading the government to provide special tax breaks for their products and/or extra duties (or even outright bans) on foreign footwear.
+They are also aware of the impact that cheaper foreign shoes would have in the market.
+The shoe industry tries its best to stay in the market by persuading the government to grant their products special tax benefits and/or impose higher taxes (or outright bans) on imported footwear.
 The protectionist approach decreases the productivity of labourers and takes a toll on the consumers as well.

 Free Trade Vs Protectionism

 International Trade can be advocated for, depending on the level of control placed on it.
-A laissez-faire approach is the simpler one in which there is less involvement from the government, believing that this will pave the way to a better economy and thus society.
-Since supply and demand emerge on a global scale, market forces operate according to it promoting trade and growth.
+A laissez-faire approach is the simpler one in which there is less involvement from the government, believing that this will pave the way to a better economy and, thus, society.
+Since supply and demand emerge globally, market forces operate according to it promoting trade and growth.

 Protectionism, however, mandates the regulation of international trade to promote the smooth functioning of the market.
-People in favour of protectionism presume that strategies such as tariffs, subsidies, and quotas are necessary for the market so that the growth is not hampered by the inefficiencies in the international market.
+People favour protectionism presume that strategies such as tariffs, subsidies, and quotas are necessary for the market so that growth is not hampered by the inefficiencies in the international market.